North Macedonia: Early history

-Mediaeval period
+Medieval period

 Slavic tribes settled in the Balkan region including North Macedonia by the late 6th century AD.
 They were led by Pannonian Avars.
 The Slavs settled on places of earlier settlements and probably merged later with the local populations to form mixed Byzantine-Slavic communities.
 Historical records document that in c.
-680 a Bulgar ruler called Kuber led a group of largely Christians called Sermesianoi who were his subjects, and they settled in the region of Pelagonia.
+680 a Bulgar ruler called Kuber led a group of largely Christians called Sermesianoi, who were his subjects, and they settled in the region of Pelagonia.
 They may have consisted of Bulgars, Byzantines, Slavs and even Germanic tribes.
 There is no more information of Kuber's life.
 Presian's reign apparently coincides with the extension of Bulgarian control over the Slavic tribes in and around Macedonia.
 The Slavic tribes that settled in the region of Macedonia converted to Christianity around the 9th century during the reign of Tsar Boris I of Bulgaria.
 The Ohrid Literary School became one of the two major cultural centres of the First Bulgarian Empire, along with the Preslav Literary School.
 Established in Ohrid in 886 by Saint Clement of Ohrid on the order of Boris I, the Ohrid Literary School was involved in the spreading of the Cyrillic script.

 After Sviatoslav's invasion of Bulgaria, the Byzantines took control of East Bulgaria.
-Samuil, one of the Cometopuli brothers, was proclaimed Tsar of Bulgaria.
+Samuil was proclaimed Tsar of Bulgaria.
 He moved the capital to Skopje and then to Ohrid, which had been the cultural and military centre of southwestern Bulgaria since Boris I's rule.
-Samuil re-established Bulgarian power, but after several decades of conflicts, in 1014, the Byzantine Emperor Basil II defeated his armies, and within four years the Byzantines restored control over the Balkans (modern-day North Macedonia was included into a new province, called Bulgaria) for the first time since the 7th century.
+Samuil re-established Bulgarian power, but after several decades of conflicts, in 1014, the Byzantine Emperor Basil II defeated his armies, and within four years the Byzantines restored control over the Balkans (modern-day North Macedonia was included into a new province, called Bulgaria).
 The rank of the autocephalous Bulgarian Patriarchate was lowered due to its subjugation to Constantinople and it was transformed into the Archbishopric of Ohrid.
 By the late 12th century, Byzantine decline saw the region contested by various political entities, including a brief Norman occupation in the 1080s.

 In the early 13th century, a revived Bulgarian Empire gained control of the region.
 Plagued by political difficulties, the empire did not last, and the region came once again under Byzantine control in the early 14th century.
 In the 14th century, it became part of the Serbian Empire.
 Skopje became the capital of Tsar Stefan Dušan's empire.
 Following Dušan's death, a weak successor appeared, and power struggles between nobles divided the Balkans once again.
 These events coincided with the entry of the Ottoman Turks into Europe.